website_new.png

 Graduate Students

-McKenzie Johnson, BS
+McKenzie Johnson, MS

 McKenzie recieved her Bachelor's of Science in Biomedical Engineering with a minor in Chemistry from the University of Alabama at Birmingham.
 She successfully proposed and defended her undergraduate thesis exploring the bio-mechanical role of strain in angiogenesis.
 She has a passion for cancer research and creating more physiologically accurate models to study various disease states.
 In her free time, she enjoys hiking with her dog Maizie.